Crafting Veterans’ Edge for Today’s Civilian Market

 This stage is for social capital.
 They connect with the company of their choice, learn the challenges that the company of their choice is trying to solve together with the context of the challenge.
 Through listening to the company’s insiders and learning the industry rules of the game, they connect with them at the personal and social levels and absorb the language and culture of the company of their choice.

 When veterans are familiar with the company’s challenges and contexts, they tailor their capabilities and previously accumulated professional capital in the recommendations of how the challenge can be solved.
 It allows them to reinvest, multiply their professional capital in new settings, and develop a space where veterans feel appreciated for the value they generate for the company.

-Finally, veteran utilizes the capital of matching personal CORE, social TRUST, and professional VALUE to establish momentum for Exciting the MARKET through establishing a strong connection between veterans’ ability to solve industry challenges and generate value, and the needs of the company in such a skillset.
+Finally, veterans utilize the capital of matching personal CORE, social TRUST, and professional VALUE to establish momentum for Exciting the MARKET through establishing a strong connection between veterans’ ability to solve industry challenges, generate value, and the needs of the company in such a skill set.
 They feel at home with the transition complete.

-Therefore, following the “E-D-G-E” process, veterans craft their “B-E” employability through visualizing the space that fits THEM, selecting and connecting with a company that fits THEIR space, and providing a view on solving a company challenge, using THEIR way of working with challenges.
+Therefore, following the “E-D-G-E” process, veterans craft their “B-E” through visualizing the space that fits THEM, selecting and connecting with a company that fits THEIR space, and providing a view on solving a company challenge using THEIR way of working with challenges.